kubernetes/website/content/en/blog/_posts/2019-09-02-kubernetes-with-microk8s.md

 ## Disclaimer

 This is not an official guide to MicroK8s.
 You may find detailed information on running and using MicroK8s on it's official [webpage](https://microk8s.io/docs/), where different use cases, operating systems, environments, etc. are covered.
-Instead, the purpose of this guide is to provide clear and easy guidelines for running MicroK8s on Linux.
+Instead, the purpose of this post is to provide clear and easy guidelines for running MicroK8s on Linux.

 ## Prerequisites